A conditional version of the second fundamental theorem of asset pricing in discrete time

 \section{The conditional no-arbitrage interval}

-This section studies the conditional no-arbitrage interval and we begin with some results on pricing conditional on past information. {It seems to be worthwhile pointing out that in case of a finite probability space, conditional pricing can be reduced to the unconditional setting by exploiting the structure of the set of equivalent martingale measures.}
+This section studies the conditional no-arbitrage interval and we begin with some results on pricing conditional on past information.
+It seems to be worthwhile pointing out that in case of a finite probability space, conditional pricing can be reduced to the unconditional setting by exploiting the structure of the set of equivalent martingale measures.

-The no-arbitrage interval has been intensively studied, but in the unconditional case with $t=0$.
-We refer once more to \cite{follmer2011stochastic}, Section 5 for a detailed treatment of this case.
+The no-arbitrage interval has been intensively studied in the unconditional case where $t=0$.
+We refer once more to \cite{FS}, Section 5 for a detailed treatment.
 In the following, we extend the notions and results therein to arbitrary $t \in \{0,\dots,T\}$.